 Summary Name: Established, Homogeneous Community

 The neighborhood in question is characterized by an older, predominantly white population, with a significant number of residents aged 80 and above.
 Ethnic diversity is relatively low, with below-average representation of Black or African American, American Indian and Alaska Native, Asian, and Hispanic or Latino populations.
-The area has a higher-than-average percentage of married couple families, and a notable number of men who are widowed or divorced.
+The area has a higher-than-average percentage of married couple families, although also a notable number who are widowed or divorced.

 Residents in this area primarily work within the same county and have shorter-than-average commuting times.
 Most of them travel to work by car, truck, or van and have a higher tendency to work in the same place of residence.
 Public transportation use is very low, as is cycling and walking to work.

 The education profile of the neighborhood is mixed, with residents showing a higher propensity for attaining GEDs or alternative credentials, some college education without a degree, and associate's degrees.
 However, the rates of professional and doctoral degrees are notably lower than the national average.
-A considerable number of residents have no schooling completed or have only reached the 9th grade.

 In terms of income, the neighborhood exhibits a higher proportion of residents with annual incomes ranging from $45,000 to $124,999, as well as a high rate of people with retirement income.
 Poverty levels and households with persons with disabilities are both lower than the national average.